-Note 1.- Messages concerning acts of unlawful interference constitute a case of exceptional circumstances which may preclude the use of recognized communication procedures used to determine
+Note 1.- Messages concerning acts of unlawful interference constitute a case of exceptional circumstances which may preclude the use of recognized communication procedures used to determine message category and priority.

 Note 2.- A NOTAM may qualify for any of the categories or priorities c) to f) inclusive.
 The decision as to which priority will depend on the contents of the NOTAM and its importance to the aircraft concerned.